derrickc1170/sep10-freedom-project/blog/entry02.md

 #### Engineering Design Process

-I am currently in the first stage of the engineering design process, where the main goal is to define the problem for cooking.
+I am currently in the second stage of the engineering design process, where the main goal is have people nourish themselves through cooking food.
+Technology simplifies the work of cooking, and helps us in the creation of different dishes.
+For example, mixers simplify mixing in less time and energy expenditure.
-Cooking is useful tool for people who need to eat.Multiple Technology help cooking process easier and allow us to make new food.Mixer can help efficently mix the food.
 ## Skills/Skill

 Some skills that I’ve learned from working on this blog are **Problem Solving Skill ** and **Communication**